Parks and Recreation Donations

 Donations to the City of Boulder may be tax deductible.
 (Please see your tax advisor.)

-Memorials will be accepted in the following categories:
+Donations will be accepted in the following categories:

-- Living Legacy memorial tree donations: Living memorial donations will be accepted in the form of tree plantings in city parks.
+- Living Legacy tree donations: Living memorial donations will be accepted in the form of tree plantings in city parks.

-- Memorial Statues, Fountains, Plazas, Gardens, etc.: Donations of statues, fountains, plazas, gardens, etc. may be accepted under specific circumstances.
+- Statues, Fountains, Plazas, Gardens, etc.: Donations of statues, fountains, plazas, gardens, etc. may be accepted under specific circumstances.
 The Department will determine placement of all such memorials.

 - Park Naming Opportunities: Naming of a park as a memorial may be submitted under the Parks and Recreation Department's Park Naming Policy.